Generic Opcodes

 Extract a vector of destination type from the source vector.
 The index operand represents the starting index from which a subvector is extracted from the source vector.

 The index must be a constant multiple of the source vector’s minimum vector length.
 If the source vector is a scalable vector, then the index is first scaled by the runtime scaling factor.
-The indices extracted from the source vector must be valid indicies of that vector.
+The indices extracted from the source vector must be valid indices of that vector.
 If this condition cannot be determined statically but is false at runtime, then the result vector is undefined.

 %3:_(<vscale x 4 x i64>) = G_EXTRACT_SUBVECTOR %2:_(<vscale x 8 x i64>), 2